EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 **Managed Control Points (MCPs)** and AI agents must be designed with robust security patterns to ensure safe integration and operation within enterprise environments.

 **Key Patterns:**
-- **Zero Trust Architecture**: Enforce authentication and authorization for every agent interaction, regardless of network location.
+- **Zero Trust Architecture**: Enforce authentication and authorisation for every agent interaction, regardless of network location.
 - **Least Privilege Principle**: Grant agents only the permissions necessary for their tasks, using scoped API tokens and granular RBAC.
 - **Isolated Execution Environments**: Run agents in sandboxed or containerized environments to limit blast radius.
 - **Secure Communication**: Use mutual TLS and certificate pinning for all agent-to-agent and agent-to-service communications.